OutSystems/docs-howtos/src/front-end/set-favicon/faq.md

 <div class="info" markdown="1">

-If you want the favicon to show on Google search results, make sure your icon (follows the guidelines)[https://developers.google.com/search/docs/appearance/favicon-in-search].
+If you want the favicon to show on Google search results, make sure your icon [follows the guidelines](https://developers.google.com/search/docs/appearance/favicon-in-search).

  </div>